Unit 2 Ferry Wharf

 - Sending your CV en masse whether suitable for the role or not, does not work and is not a route to success.

 - A CV should be a good mix of achievements and duties.
 The more experienced candidate should focus on achievements as the CV could become a repetitive list of duplicated duties.
-Highlight specific achievements to each individual application.
+Highlight specific achievements of each application.

 - A CV should be no longer than three pages, choose a format that can be easily scanned and use bullet points!

-- PDF your CV so it can be viewed on various mobile devices.
+- PDF you’re CV so it can be viewed on various mobile devices.

 Stand out from the crowd!